Audit and Compliance Checks

 During an audit, these would be reviewed to determine compliance with the agreements.

-- The practitioners and their personnel will not be permitted to use the integrated system or access the ministry health information exchange (HIE) systems;
+- The practitioners and their personnel will not be permitted to use the integrated system or access the ministry health information exchange systems

 - The software organization will immediately stop all access to, or use of, provincial data; and

-- The ministry may revoke all access to the HIE systems made through, or in connection with, the organization's system.
+- The ministry may revoke all access to the health information exchange systems made through, or in connection with, the organization's system